Industrial Workers of the World: Haywood trial and Western Federation of Miners exit

 Leaders of the Western Federation of Miners such as Bill Haywood and Vincent St. John were instrumental in forming the IWW, and the WFM affiliated with the new union organization shortly after the IWW was formed.
 The WFM became the IWW's "mining section".
-Many in the rank and file of the WFM were uncomfortable with the open radicalism of the IWW, and wanted the WFM to maintain its independence.
+Many in the rank and file of the WFM were uncomfortable with the open radicalism of the IWW and wanted the WFM to maintain its independence.
 Schisms between the WFM and IWW had emerged at the annual IWW convention in 1906, when a majority of WFM delegates walked out.

-When WFM executives Bill Haywood, George Pettibone, and Charles Moyer were accused of complicity in the murder of former Idaho governor Frank Steunenberg, the IWW used the case to raise funds and support, and paid for the legal defense.
+When WFM executives Bill Haywood, George Pettibone, and Charles Moyer were accused of complicity in the murder of former Idaho governor Frank Steunenberg, the IWW used the case to raise funds and support and paid for the legal defense.
 Even the not guilty verdicts worked against the IWW, because the IWW was deprived of martyrs, and at the same time, a large portion of the public remained convinced of the guilt of the accused.
-The trials caused a bitter split between Haywood and Moyer.
-The Haywood trial also provoked a reaction within the WFM against violence and radicalism.
-In the summer of 1907, the WFM withdrew from the IWW, Vincent St. John left the WFM to spend his time organizing the IWW.

 Bill Haywood for a time remained a member of both organizations.
 His murder trial had made Haywood a celebrity, and he was in demand as a speaker for the WFM.
 His increasingly radical speeches became more at odds with the WFM, and in April 1908, the WFM announced that the union had ended Haywood's role as a union representative.
-Haywood left the WFM, and devoted all his time to organizing for the IWW.
+Haywood left the WFM and devoted all his time to organizing for the IWW.

 Historian Vernon H. Jensen has asserted that the IWW had a "rule or ruin" policy, under which it attempted to wreck local unions which it could not control.
 From 1908 to 1921, Jensen and others have written, the IWW attempted to win power in WFM locals which had once formed the federation's backbone.
 When it could not do so, IWW agitators undermined WFM locals, which caused the national union to shed nearly half its membership.